nhrap-hazus/export/batchExportREADME.md

    - [x] **Add Anaconda to my PATH environment variable**
    - [x] Register Anaconda as my default Python

-4. Dwnload the zip folder of Export from GitHub and unzip it.
+4. Download the zip folder of Export from GitHub and unzip it.

 5. Run the Hazus Export Tool to install hazpy in the hazus_env Anaconda virtual environment (Read the README for the Hazus Export Tool on the steps)

+6. If the python package 'xhtml2' is not installed in the Anaconda 'hazus_env' virtual environment you may need to do so manually using Anaconda.
+It will also install six other required python packages._

 ## Documentation